Skip to content

 preview = true

-Require a specific version of Ruff to be running (useful for unifying results across many environments, e.g., with a pyproject.toml file).
+Useful for unifying results across many environments, e.g., with a pyproject.toml file.

 Type: str